 Please go to the 'Upgrade to a professional qualification' section for more information.

+This course is specifically designed as an introduction course for the control and guidance module.
 The course offers a solid foundation of control system theory specifically for Guided Weapon Systems thus incorporating the key assumptions and challenges surrounding guided weapons.

 At a glance